melt-umn/silver-ableC/README.md

 ```
 seqStmt(declStmt(variableDecls(...)), seqStmt(declStmt(variableDecls(...)), returnStmt(addExpr(...))))
 ```
 except that the locations in the resulting AST correspond to the location of the constructs within the Silver source file.
-These "bridge productions" from Silver to ableC syntax are provided for the nonterminals `Decls`, `Decl`, `Parameters`, `Stmt`, and `Expr`.
+These "bridge productions" from Silver to ableC syntax are provided for the nonterminals `Decls`, `Decl`, `Parameters`, `BaseTypeExpr`,`Stmt`, and `Expr`.

 It is frequently the case that we may wish to construct a complex AST, with some portions that are non-constant; for example, in defining the forward of an ableC extension production, the children of the production will likely need to be "plugged in" at some point in a more complex translation.
 To remedy this, we introduce bridge productions from ableC back to Silver syntax, for example
 ```